-Thomas Siering is our Chief Executive Officer and President and a member of our Board of Directors.
-Mr. Siering has been a director and executive officer since Two Harbors was incorporated in May 2009.
-Mr. Siering is a Partner - Head of Fundamental Strategies at Pine River.
+Name and Year First Elected as a Director Background Information Age Thomas Siering 52 Thomas Siering is our Chief Executive Officer and President and a member of our Board of Directors.
+Mr. Siering has been a director and (2009)executive officer since Two Harbors was incorporated in May 2009.
+Mr. Siering is a Partner of Pine River, which is the parent company of Two Harbors' external manager, PRCM Advisers LLC, or PRCM Advisers.
 Prior to joining Pine River in 2006, Mr. Siering was head of the Value Investment Group at EBF & Associates, a private investment firm, from 1999 until 2006.
 During that period, he was also the manager for Merced Partners, LP, a private investment firm, and Tamarack International Limited, a closed end, non-diversified investment management company.
 Mr. Siering was named a Partner at EBF & Associates in 1997.
 Mr. Siering joined EBF & Associates in 1989 as a trader.
 From 1987 to 1989, Mr. Siering held various positions in the Financial Markets Department at Cargill, Inc. From 1981 until 1987, Mr. Siering was employed in the Domestic Soybean Processing Division at Cargill in both trading and managerial roles.
 Mr. Siering holds a B.B.A. from the University of Iowa with a major in Finance.
-Mr. Siering was appointed as a director pursuant to contractual rights of Pine River granted in the merger agreement with Capitol.
-We believe Mr. Siering is an appropriate director because of his knowledge of PRCM Advisers LLC and its affiliate organizations, which will help ensure that adequate resources are devoted to Two Harbors by PRCM Advisers LLC.
+Mr. Siering was originally appointed as a director pursuant to contractual rights of Pine River granted in the merger agreement with Capitol.
+We believe Mr. Siering is an appropriate director because of his knowledge of PRCM Advisers and its affiliate organizations, which will help ensure that adequate resources are devoted to Two Harbors by PRCM Advisers.
 Mr. Siering plays a key liaison role between day-to-day management of Two Harbors and our independent directors.
 We believe Mr. Siering is also an appropriate director because of his investment and trading expertise.